JeelDobariya38/Wars-Of-Shapes/Docs/programming.md

 # Documentation

+> [!IMPORTANT]
+> We are depercating this docs..
+As we are now, moving from unity to godot..
+> But we still put this files just for furture reference for godot..
+> As it a very general file and can work for godot too..
+>
+> We will soon provide a new docs or update infomation...
+Keep a eye here!!

 ## Movement Script

 - **Summary**: It read the input from controls, and then use that value to move the rigidbody2d in to that direction, based on speed, on each fixedupdate.